marbl/MHAP/README.md

     cd MHAP
     mvn install

+Maven executables vary by system, it could also be maven/mvn/mv32, depending on your installation.
 For a quick user-quide, run:

     cd target
     java -jar mhap-2.1.3.jar